 Check in every few minutes.
 First, check in at five minutes.
-Make sure all is okay, and give him a quick reminder that it’s time to sleep.
+Make sure all is okay, and give her a quick reminder that it’s time to sleep.
 Do the same in 10 minutes, and again in 15 minutes.

 Keep your check-ins minimal: poke your head in, don’t make eye contact, and keep your voice calm and low.

 And check her diapers, too.
 I’ve gotten frustrated when my twins would remain awake, wondering what was keeping them up.
 Only after checking their diapers did I realize they had pooped.
 Usually, you can smell poop right when you walk in, but sometimes it’s not as obvious.

 Keeping your temper in check can be a struggle, especially when it comes to your toddler not sleeping.
 You might take it personally when she doesn’t sleep, as if she was blatantly disregarding the rules.
 So, you barge in, yell at her to knock it off, and take a toy or two away as “punishment.”